 Individually-tailored medical detox targeted at the circumstances and needs of the particular woman is considered the only safe and fast way to resolve an addiction.
 While it is only logical and tempting to discontinue the substance intake as soon as a woman finds out about her pregnancy, it turns out that doing so has a lot of repercussions and endangers the mother and baby alike.

 Medical detox can be either inpatient or outpatient.
-For pregnant women it is advisable to undergo an inpatient detox program in order to provide constant medical supervision, process safety, and prevent self-harm inflicted by the individual themselves under the influence of withdrawal symptoms.
+Medical detox center can be either inpatient or outpatient.
+For pregnant women, it is advisable to undergo an inpatient detox program in order to provide constant medical supervision, process safety, and prevent self-harm inflicted by the individual themselves under the influence of withdrawal symptoms.